bschollnick/QuickBBS/docs/design documents/filetypes_design.md

 | `filetypes_text_idx` | `is_text, is_html, is_markdown` | Text-content queries |

-Per-column indexes on the individual booleans were dropped once the table was confirmed to be fully memory-resident at startup (§1.2) — a single-column database index serves a query that never actually reaches the database.
+Per-column indexes on the individual booleans were dropped once the table was confirmed to be fully memory-resident at startup (Section 1.2) — a single-column database index serves a query that never actually reaches the database.

 Every static lookup method below reads `get_ftype_dict()`, never the database directly.